 Content about various programs.

 General Description of Service.
-The Village of Clinton contracts with Allied Waste Services to haul residential refuse and recycling.
-The refuse collection is limited to four disposal containers, weighing no more than 50 pounds each, conventional garbage cans, or bags per week.
-The contractor will collect normal residential refuse, however, will not collect building materials, large items, or organic yard waste.
-The refuse can be placed at curbside after 5:00 PM on Thursday for a Friday collection.
-The collection day will be the very next day during holidays.
+The Village of Clinton contracts with Republic Waste Services to haul residential refuse and recycling.
+The refuse collection is limited to one blue collection container.
+The contractor will collect normal residential refuse.
+The refuse can be placed at curbside after 3:00 PM on Thursday for a Friday collection.
+The collection day will be delayed one day when there is a holiday.

 Detailed Description of Items Collected.
 Refuse is defined as any and all dead animals of less than 10 pounds in weight except those slaughtered for human consumption; every accumulation of waste (animal, vegetable and/or other matter) that results from preparation, processing, consumption, dealing in, handling, packing, canning, storage, transportation, decay or decomposition of meats, fish, foul, birds, fruits, grains or other animal or vegetable matter (including but not by way of limitation used tin cans and other food containers); and all or easily decomposable waste matter or vegetable matter which is likely to attract flies or rodents); except any matter included in the definition of bulky waste, construction debris, dead animals, hazardous waste, rubbish or stable matter.

-Under a contractual agreement, Republic Waste Services provides the recycling services.
+Under a contractual agreement, Republic Waste Services provides residential curbside recycling services.
 The following materials will be accepted:

 - Chipboard (cereal boxes)

 - Mixed papers (office papers, junk mail, phone books & magazines)

 The rural recycling program provides recycling opportunities as an alterative to land filling.
 The use of recycled materials conserves natural resources and helps extend the life of valuable landfill space.

 - remove lids